speedzjy/ridgeback_mapf/README.md

 This is a test case repository for [mapf_ros](https://github.com/speedzjy/mapf_ros) package.

-The robot used for the simulation test is **ridgeback**, the official website address is at [https://clearpathrobotics.com/assets/guides/melodic/ridgeback/index.html](https://clearpathrobotics.com/assets/guides/melodic/ridgeback/index.html).
+The robot used for the simulation test is **ridgeback**, which supports **omnidirectional** movement, the official website address is at [https://clearpathrobotics.com/assets/guides/melodic/ridgeback/index.html](https://clearpathrobotics.com/assets/guides/melodic/ridgeback/index.html).
 The official tutorial introduces the mapping and planning operations of a single robot in detail.
 After you are familiar with the process, you can clone this repository for multi-robot testing.

 # Dependences